Upstatement/ups-public-library/src/entries/scss-variables.md

 Scope is inherited as SCSS nests.
 Declaring a variable outside of a selector places it in the global scope.
 Declaring a variable inside a selector scopes it to that selector, and all nested selectors.

-If you use the same name more than once, the declaration that is most recent and in the nearest scope will be used.
-Reusing variable names should generally be avoided, unless you are intentionally updating a variable's value.
+If you declare multiple variables with the same name, the declaration that is most recent and in the nearest scope will be used:

 ```scss
 $img-size: 200px;